musikele/blog-eleventy/_posts/2023/bye-advertising-industry.md

 Instead, many things were going to click in a positive way.
 For example, my manager negotiated a salary increase for us.
 I was, for the first time, exposed to the dynamics of a public company listed in the US stock exchange, where every business decision can lead to a stock price bump or fall.
 I was also exposed to RSUs (basically, stocks that the company gives to you every X months), intercontinental business trips, and a scale of doing things that I'll probably never see anymore.

 But, what happened with the RTK folks?
 We all joined this new company, but after a year of working together, almost all of them decided to pursue new experiences.
-I think that the real end of the RTK team was at the end of 2020, when I remained alone.
+I think that the real end of the RTK team was at the start of 2022, when I remained alone.

 ---